Ken Harman

-Kenneth Harman (born 1947) is a male British former sports shooter.
+Kenneth Harman (born 1947) is a British former sports shooter.

 Sports shooting career

 Harman competed in the 1988 Summer Olympics.

 He represented England and won a gold medal in the skeet pairs with Joe Neville, at the 1986 Commonwealth Games in Edinburgh, Scotland.
 Four years later he represented England and won another gold medal in the individual skeet and a silver medal in the skeet pairs with Andy Austin, at the 1990 Commonwealth Games in Auckland, New Zealand.
 A third appearance arrived at the 1994 Commonwealth Games when he competed in the skeet and skeet pairs with Andy Austin.